mpentek/GraphicStatics/README.md

 A project for evaluating normal forces in structures using graphic statics

-The project is free under the BSD-3 license
+The project is free under the BSD 3-Clause License